Pranit1804/Just_Chat/README.md

 A application were you can chat with anyone, you just have to share your invite code.
 This application is made in flutter with Firebase Cloud Database.

-Features used:
+Flutter features used:
 * Providers
 * Future/ Future Builder
-* Auth
+* Auth & Auth Life cycle
 * Firebase Cloud Security
 * Stream Builder
-* Auth Life cycle

 <br>

 <p float="left">